DIY Projects - Giving Your Old Kitchen Cabinet a New Facelift

 Hold a new hinge in place to see if the screw holes in the doors and frame will line up.
 If not, fill the holes and sand smooth.
 Scuff the cabinets by rubbing sandpaper with the grain just enough to break the surface gloss.
 Vacuum up the dust and wipe the cabinets with a tack cloth.

 Bring a sample door to your paint dealer to make sure your paint will stick.
-To be absolutely sure, buy an oil or alcohol based primer/sealer formulated to block stains and adhere to glossy surfaces.
+To be absolutely sure, buy an oil or alcohol-based primer/sealer formulated to block stains and adhere to glossy surfaces.
 Apply two coats, letting the door dry between coats (about one hour).
 Buff each coat with fine steel wool.
 Clean up the dust.
 Next, apply two coats of professional grade semi-gloss interior alkyd enamel formulated for painting woodwork.
 Let the first coat dry 24 hours, then buff with fine steel wool.
 Clean up the dust before applying the second coat.
 Paint the wall cabinets then the base cabinets.
-Apply each layer of primer/sealer and paint in this order: top trim and rails, bottom rails and underside of wall cabinets, stiles, backside of doors, drawer faces, and drawer fronts and edges.
+Apply each layer of primer/sealer and paint in this order: top trim and rails, bottom rails and underside of wall cabinets, stiles, the back side of doors, drawer faces, and drawer fronts and edges.

 "Spend some time this weekend on home improvement; improve your attitude toward your family".